Dispositional attribution

-Dispositional attribution (or internal attribution or personal attribution) is a phrase in personality psychology that refers to the tendency to assign responsibility for others' behaviours to their inherent characteristics, such as personality, beliefs, or ability, rather than attributing it to external (situational) influences like environment or culture.
+In personality psychology, dispositional attribution (or internal attribution or personal attribution) is the tendency to assign responsibility for others' behaviours to their inherent characteristics, such as personality, beliefs, or ability, rather than attributing it to external (situational) influences like environment or culture.
 More simply, dispositional attribution involves attributing the cause of an event to factors that are perceived to be controlled by an individual.
 For example, observing a person who performs caring and selfless acts may lead to the dispositional attribution that they are a generous person.

 Early theories

 Attribution theory was developed by Fritz Heider in 1958, who originally examined the process by which people explain the causes of behaviours and events, and if it was caused by internal factors, such as personality or intentions, or external circumstances, like environmental or situational conditions.

 Correspondent inference theory

 Dispositional, also known as internal, attribution connects our motives and behaviour.
 Jones and Davis were early researchers that hypothesized the relationship between the two, where they specifically observed the meanings behind intentional behaviour, rather than automatic or situational behaviour.
-Jones and Davis’s Correspondent Inference Theory (1965) outlines the five sources of information we use to distinguish intentionality to make dispositional attributions.
+Jones and Davis's Correspondent Inference Theory (1965) outlines the five sources of information we use to distinguish intentionality to make dispositional attributions.

-Choice, having the opportunity and willingness to choose one’s behaviour can show internal attributions.
-Accidental vs. Intentional behaviour, intentional actions are more commonly related to a person’s character or personality, while accidental actions are typically attributed to situational or external contexts.
+Choice, having the opportunity and willingness to choose one's behaviour can show internal attributions.
+Accidental vs. Intentional behaviour, intentional actions are more commonly related to a person's character or personality, while accidental actions are typically attributed to situational or external contexts.
 Social desirability, dispositional behaviours are more likely a result of actions that deviate from social norms, or lower social desirability.
-For example, observing someone sitting on the floor of a bus instead of a seat, may lead to inferences that the person’s personality drives their unusual choice.
-Hedonistic relevance, if someone’s behaviour is directly aimed at helping or harming us, it is likely to be assumed as intentional.
+For example, observing someone sitting on the floor of a bus instead of a seat, may lead to inferences that the person's personality drives their unusual choice.
+Hedonistic relevance, if someone's behaviour is directly aimed at helping or harming us, it is likely to be assumed as intentional.
 The perceived relevance determines whether the actions are attributed to internal motives.
-Lastly, personalism, if an individual’s behaviour is intended to specifically impact us, it is interpreted as personal and deliberate.
+Lastly, personalism, if an individual's behaviour is intended to specifically impact us, it is interpreted as personal and deliberate.